dianabali/DLBCSPJWD01/README.md

 *To exit the virtual environment type* `exit`.

 ## Enter virtual environment after `exit`
-1. Open the DLBCSPJWD01 folder in VS Code or navigate inside it.
+1. Open your folder and navigate inside DLBCSPJWD01 project folder.
 2. Run `python -m pipenv shell`.
 Install Django, widget tweaks, and Pillow if required.
 In case you see this error `ModuleNotFoundError: No module named '_distutils_hack'`, run this command `python -m pip install --upgrade pip setuptools`.
 3. Run `python manage.py runserver`.
 4. Click on the link and the project will open in the browser.